nats-io/nats-architecture-and-design/adr/ADR-32.md

 context (a consumer that is exported across account) the JS API to retrieve the info on the consumer may not be available.

+Clients may optionally expose a way to retrieved cached info (from the Consumer instance itself), bypassing `CONSUMER.INFO` request to the server.

 #### Delete

 An optional operation that allows deleting the consumer.
 Note that depending on